aferrero2707/PhotoFlow/README.md

 PhotoFlow is in a early development stage.
 The present version allows to open an image file and apply basic editing filters via non-destructive adjustment layers.
 The individual layers can be activated and de-activated using the radio buttons on the right of the image.
 Moreover, the layers structure can be saved to disk and re-opened again via the command line.
 Loading and processing of RAW images (demosaicing, white balance, exposure adjustment, etc.) is now available, at least at a basic level.

-# Roadmap and development plans

-The following list shows what features are currently planned or being implemented, in a kind of priority order:

-- Implement colorpsace conversions based on ICC profiles (partly implemented already)

-- Complete the list of supported blending modes

-- Pencil tool for simple hand drawing (almost completely implemented)